What could possibly go wrong with Gavin and me “chaperoning” him…

 Even the main roads can result with “off road” action so take tools.
 Every one of our bikes needed something tighten up or adjusting.

-- Hire bikes for touring Morocco?
+6. Are hire bikes available for touring Morocco?

 It can be difficult to find good hire bikes in Morocco.
 Two standout providers appear to be Wheels of Morocco based in Casablanca and Loc2roues based in central Marrakesh.
 We rented from the latter and they are near the airport making life easy.